McCloudS/subgen/README.md

 You can define the port via environment variables, but the endpoints are static.

 The following environment variables are available in Docker.
 They will default to the values listed below.
-YOU MUST DEFINE PLEXTOKEN AND PLEXSERVER IF USING PLEX WEBHOOKS!
 | Variable              | Default Value | Description                                                                                                                                                                              |
 |-----------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WHISPER_MODEL         | 'medium'        | this can be tiny, base, small, medium, large                                                                                                                                             |